 - Refuges will be provided across the site to provide a safe space for people who may feel anxious, lost or need to rest.

-- Games, puzzles and activities will be provided at suitable locations to stimulate engagement with the natural environment.
+- Games, puzzles and activities have been provided at suitable locations to stimulate engagement with the natural environment.

 - Water features will stimulate relaxation and wellbeing.

 - A communal growing area will encourage people to work together to grow their own fruit and vegetables.

 A fantastic natural play area opened on Hogmoor Inclosure in June 2017.
-The rest of the project, which will include a new café, educational room and community facilities is due to opened in the Summer 2020.
+A new café, plus educational room (the Beehive) with community facilities is due to opened in the Summer 2020.
 The rest of the project is a work in progress, watch this space!